LIFE GROUP LEADER GUIDE

 12 My command is this: Love each other as I have loved you.
 13 Greater love has no one than this: to lay down one’s life for one’s friends.
 14 You are my friends if you do what I command.
 15 I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends, for everything that I learned from my Father I have made known to you.
 16 You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you.
 17 This is my command: Love each other.

-Christmas is our annual opportunity to bless those in need.
-There will be paper ornaments with gift options at all of our campuses and 100+ options to browse online.
-There are three different ways to give: give a gift, purchase a gift card, or donate directly to one of our non-profit partners.
-Drop off gifts by Dec.
-11 to your campus.
-Check out the website for complete details. northcoastchurch.com
+The Christmas Outreach Drive is our annual opportunity to bless those in need.
+There are three meaningful ways to participate: give a gift, purchase a gift card, or donate to one of our sponsored partner organizations.
+Find paper ornaments with gift options on campus and drop off gifts by December 10.